Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 The [Array API Demo](https://anirudhdagar.ml/array-api-demo/intro.html) walks you through the details and processes involved to make an array consumer library like SciPy more interoperable with array provider libraries.
-The demo is built keeping two different perspectives in mind, one that of an end user and the other of an open-source developer/maintainer looking to incorporate and use Array API within their array consumer library.
+The demo is built keeping two different perspectives in mind: an end user, and an open-source developer/maintainer looking to incorporate use of the Array API within their array consumer library.

 The demo showcases the 2017 Nobel prize winning work for Physics about